 ‘Tough day eh...?’
 Benny said.

 ‘More like a tough month I’d say...’
-Luke said watching his next round being poured.
-‘Set me up with about another six of these,’ Luke said.
+Luke said as he watched his next round being poured.
+‘Set me up with another six of these,’ Luke said.
 ‘That’ll do for a start.'
 He jabbed his thumb towards the rear of the room.
 'I’ll take them down the back.
 ‘Just bring them on down to me when you’re ready Benny…thanks.’

 Luke scooped up his freshly poured drink and made his way to his usual spot in the rear corner – down in ‘The Cave’.